 - People use it to build high profile sites which need to be able to scale, but WordPress code was never designed to handle the amount of data and traffic required for that.

-- Fashions in software development had changed, and being outdated means it is harder for people to contribute code, and it is harder to integrate WordPress into modern development workflow.
+- Fashion in software development has changed, and being outdated means it is harder for people to contribute code, and it is harder to integrate WordPress into modern development workflow.

-Or maybe in other words, it is not that WordPress stopped being great, but more of emergence of big niches of WordPress users for which the current WordPress offering is ok, but “meh”.
+Or maybe in other words, it is not that WordPress stopped being great, but more of the emergence of large niches of WordPress users for which the current WordPress offering is okay, but “meh”.

 calmPress mission statement